banago/PHPloy/readme.md

     production = ftp://example:password@production-example.com:21/path/to/installation

-The first time it's executed, PHPloy will assume that your deployment server is empty, and will upload all the files of your project.
+The first time it's executed, PHPloy will assume that your deployment server is empty, and will upload ALL the files of your project.
 If the remote server already has a copy of the files, you can specify which revision it is on using the `--sync` command (see below).

-## Multiple Servers
+## Multiple servers

 PHPloy allows you to configure multiple servers in the deploy file and deploy to any of them with ease.
-By default it will deploy to ALL specified servers.

-To specify one server run:
+By default PHPloy will deploy to *ALL* specified servers.
+To specify one single server, run:

     phploy -s servername

-Or:
+or:

     phploy --server servername

 `servername` stands for the name you have given to the server in the `deploy.ini` configuration file.

 ## Rollbacks